scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

   - Propagation Interval and Best PCBs Set Size: mention tradeoff between scalability and amount of paths discovered.
   - reorganize order of paragraphs
 - New section "Security Properties" in Security considerations, based on formal model of SCION
-- New figure: Control Service gRPC API - Trust Material definitions
+- New figure: Control Service RPC API - Trust Material definitions

 Minor changes: